opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

     Returns a signature for an image patch similarly to ``getSignature``  but uses a threshold for removing all signature elements below the threshold so that the signature is compressed.

-    :param patch: Image patch to calculate the nsignature for.
+    :param patch: Image patch to calculate the signature for.

     :param sig: Output signature (array dimension is ``reduced_num_dim)`` .